lennardv16/expense-reimbursement-system/README.md

 ## Future Updates
 Employees can add Reimbursement Types
-- [ ] Travel, Lodging, Food, Other
+- Travel, Lodging, Food, Other
-- [ ] Employees can view previous requests filtered by type
+- Employees can view previous requests filtered by type

 Managers can change other users’ roles
-- [ ] Employee to Manager or back to Employee
+- Employee to Manager or back to Employee

-Employees can add images of receipts to their reimbursement requests
-- [ ] Upload and store images (in SQL or cloud storage)
+Employees can add images of receipts to their reimbursement requests -Upload and store images (in SQL or cloud storage)

 User Profile/Account
-- [ ] Track additional user information (name, address, etc.)
+-Track additional user information (name, address, etc.)
-- [ ] Users can edit their account
+- Users can edit their account
-- [ ] Users can add a profile picture
+- Users can add a profile picture

 ## Contributors
 - Lennard Vicente